v-rgrace/Viva/Viva/glint/setup/advanced-config-uploads.md

 1. Save your file in .csv format with a comma separator and UTF-8 encoding.
 1. In the **Advanced Configuration** menu, select **Uploads**.
    1. **Upload Type:** Select **MANAGERS_UPLOAD** from the dropdown list.
    1. **Apply To:** For the survey and cycle dropdown menus, make no selection.
-This applies to retroactive uploads only and not to custom access uploads.
+These selections apply to retroactive uploads only and not to custom access uploads.
    2. **Incremental:**
       1. Switch on this toggle to append access to users in your file.
       1. Switch off this toggle to overwrite all access for users in your file.
 Users not included in the file aren't impacted.